Post-Professional Doctor of Occupational Therapy

-This program of study is directed at therapists already in practice and who wish to upgrade their knowledge and skills at a doctoral level of expertise to meet the increasing demands of complex practice issues.
-It is designed for those with a masters degree in occupational therapy or a bachelor’s degree in occupational therapy with a master’s degree in another area.
+To meet the increasing demands of complex practice issues, upgrade your knowledge and skills at a doctoral level of expertise.
+The program is designed for those with a master's degree in occupational therapy or a bachelor’s degree in occupational therapy with a master’s degree in another area.

 Offered entirely online, the program focuses on specialization and professional leadership in practice, and students can complete the course work while continuing to work in the profession.